miklevin/MikeLev.in/_posts/2025-04-05-ai-context-mcp-llm.md

-Out of fairness, I try to use the free Web UI for Anthropic Claude 3.7 Sonnet, 3.5 Haiku or whatever, but my prompt is too big and it forwards me to the payment page with the 1-year Pay Annually option pre-selected, haha!
+Out of fairness, I try to use the free Web UI for Anthropic Claude 3.7 Sonnet, 3.5 Haiku or whatever, but my prompt is too big and it forwards me to the payment page with the 1-year Pay Annually option pre-selected, ahaha!
 I guess Anthropic has to make good on all that money raised.
 Sorry but I'm already paying for Claude via Cursor.
 Claude 3.7 does get a lot of coverage here on my blog as the preferred one built into Cursor.
 Let's start a new in-editor chat